 Endometritis is inflammation of the inner lining of the uterus.
 It can lead to abdominal pain and bleeding, but there may be no symptoms.
 It is different from endometriosis, where endomentrial-type tissue grows outside the uterus.

-Endometritis is different from endometriosis, though both conditions affect the lining of the uterus.
-Another related condition is called endomyometritis, where inflammation happens in the inner layer of the uterus, called the myometrium.
+Endometritis is different from endometriosis, though both conditions affect the lining of the uterus, also called the endometrium.
+Another related condition is endomyometritis, where inflammation happens in the middle layer of the uterus, called the myometrium.

-In this article, we give an overview of endometritis, including causes, symptoms, diagnosis, and complications.
-We also look at its relationship with endometriosis and fertility.
+This article provides an overview of endometritis, including its causes, symptoms, diagnosis, and possible complications.
+We also look at the relationship between endometritis and fertility.